Purposes of Citation

 What is a citation?

-A “citation” is the way you tell your readers that certain material in your work came from another source.
+A “citation” is the way you tell your readers that certain materials in your work came from another source.
 It also gives your readers the information necessary to find that source again, including:

 · the title of the work